4 Japanese Regional Stereotypes

 3. Niigata women are stronger than their male counterparts.

 This ties into the previous one.
 Niigata, like Akita, is another prefecture on the north coast of Japan, and likewise takes the brunt of the weather in winter, particularly snow and strong winds.
 In Niigata, this gave birth to the phrase “Niigata ni sugi to otoko wa sodatanai”, which means “In Niigata, neither cedar tree nor men can grow.”
 Those heavy snowfalls and howling winds mean that the cedar tree, a fairly ubiquitous tree in the Japanese countryside, struggles to grow in Niigata.
-And Niigata women, also of pale skin due to the weather, are said to symbolise the snow itself, while the men are the cedar trees that wither under their power.
+And Niigata women, also of pale skin due to the weather, are said to symbolize the snow itself, while the men are the cedar trees that wither under their power.

 Fascinating, huh?
-And while this author would like to restate that I think stereotypes are mostly gross generalisations, I can’t help but feel there’s a grain of truth to this one...after all, my wife was born in Niigata!
+And while this author would like to restate that I think stereotypes are mostly gross generalizations, I can’t help but feel there’s a grain of truth to this one...after all, my wife was born in Niigata!

 4. Nagoya is a place of invention.